 - letter of residency or census registration (empadronamiento), which is confirmation that you live in Spain.
-You can get this from the police station if you present them with your passport, rental contract or utility bill.
+You can get this from the police station if you present them with your passport, your Spanish rental contract, or utility bill.

 The card is valid for a year.
 You can renew it every year for five years as long as you’re still studying.